My experience of anxiety

 Every single person on this planet is wired differently.
 Different things affect different people and different things make people tick.
 For this reason I am not embarrassed or ashamed about what I have said and will say in this post.
 Nobody with any sort of mental disorder, be it depression, be it suffering with any sort of anxiety or anything, should ever feel ashamed or embarrassed by how they feel or what’s going on in their head.

-I have only ever had two significant anxiety attacks to date and don’t intend on ever having another one.
+I have only ever had two significant anxiety attacks to date.
 The first time I had an anxiety attack I didn’t know what was happening to me and it shook me to the core because it took me by absolute surprise.
 I have always been very much in control of myself and my life so when this happened it knocked me off my path completely.
 It happened one morning at the start of last summer - the minute I woke up I instantly felt something wasn’t right and it rapidly escalated from there.
-It was one of the scariest moments of my life and definitely the most distressing.
+It was one of the scariest moments of my life.